-In 2019 Asner told Kara Mayer Robinson that Charles has completed his bachelor's degree, and is looking for work.
-Asner is a grandfather several times over, and his grandson Will (Matthew's son) is also autistic (a more severe form than Charlie's).
-Matthew and Ed have been been involved in supporting autism causes such as Autism Speaks, for many years.
+Asner is a grandfather several times over, and his grandson Will (Matthew’s son) is also autistic (a more severe form than Charlie’s).
+Matthew and Ed were involved in supporting autism causes together, such as Autism Speaks, for many years.
 He co-founded The Ed Asner Family Center to provide support and services for families and individuals living with autism.

 His marriage to Cindy Gilmore ended in divorce in 2015.
-Currently single and "not really" dating, Asner said that although he loves women, he's still learning how to deal with them.
+Single and “not really” dating in 2019, Asner said that although he loved women, he was still learning how to deal with them.

 Although not against it, Asner professed dismay over some outcomes from the Me Too movement where “worthwhile people have been drummed out” without a fight, while others (i.e., the current President was “caught on actual tape bragging about what he’s done to women“) have not been punished.
 Now, he says, “We had sexual liberty before…that liberty has been greatly circumscribed.“